The D7 Visa Offers the Best Opportunity to Move to Portugal

 You don’t have to invest a penny to get residency in Portugal with the D7 visa.
 You can also do the application yourself if you don’t want to hire a lawyer to navigate the process.

-After getting residency in Portugal, you’ll be able to apply for Portuguese citizenship after 5 years.
+After getting residency in Portugal, you’ll be able to apply for Portuguese citizenship after five years.
 You can keep your existing citizenship too.
-Portugal recognises dual nationality.
+Portugal recognizes dual nationality.

-When you get your residency in Portugal you must spend at least 4 months a year in the country.
-You can’t be out of the country for more than 6 months in a row.
+When you get your residency in Portugal, you must spend at least four months a year in the country.
+You can’t be out of the country for more than six months in a row.